dmarx/bench-warmers/personal_archive_prompt.md

   * could this be considered an "infohazard"?
 My usage of "infohazard" here is inclusive of e.g. publishing a copy of the "hacker's handbook"
   * is this content that might be considered "age-inappropriate" for a reasonable lower-bound of the age of a random person browsing the internet?
   * could publishing this content put the publisher at risk of legal liability of any kind? - overbroad, needs work

+## low quality content

+* factually incorrect
+* likely untrue or invented, fabricated
+* incomplete generation
+* low quality writing
+* overly-simplistic writing
+* targets a general or uninformed audience rather than a highly educated reader
+* highly context specific, only makes sense in the context of a broader dialogue (rather than stand-alone content/article)
+* shitposting, nonsense
+* conversational interactions